Tim Higginbottom – your guide and coach for the weekend

 Ideal preparation for your runs ahead

-The Spring camp will focus on preparing you for the summer running season to come.
-The Autumn camp has a particular emphasis on maintaining your condition over the winter and using this time to really improve your running technique.
+The Spring weekend will focus on preparing you for the summer running season to come.
+The Autumn weekend has a particular emphasis on maintaining your condition over the winter and using this time to really improve your running technique.

 The weekend is suitable for anyone interested in developing their running technique while spending an enjoyable and sociable weekend in beautiful surroundings.